sarthak107/library-management/README.md

     ```bash
     git clone https://github.com/sarthak107/library-management
     ```
-4. To install the all the python modules for the project enter the following command:
+4. To install all the external python modules for the project enter the following command:
     ```bash
     pip install -r requirements.txt
     ```